 Once you have a good understanding of your resources and usage, the next step would then be figuring out how far it is going to take you during heavy traffic.
 However, instead of waiting for the next organic spike in visitors, you can skip ahead and simulate the conditions with a load testing tool such as Apache JMeter, open-source software designed to load test functional behaviour and measure performance.
 It works well for example for load testing the Magento eCommerce platform.

-Optimising page load time
+Optimising eCommerce page load times

 Using the methods outlined above, you have the groundwork to begin preparing your web store for increased traffic.
 However, there are other factors you should also optimise for such as your website’s page load times.
 While maybe not initially obvious, a difference of just 1 second in customer experience could cause them to leave.